rickhofstede/surfmap/readme.txt

 - [FEATURE] Simplified SURFmap setup
 - [FEATURE] Added an option to set the default zoom level
 - [BUGFIX] Fixed a bug causing incorrect warning messages to be shown
+- [BUGFIX] Fixed a bug causing a wrong legend unit to be used
 - [BUGFIX] Fixed a bug causing status in the progress bar to be incorrectly wrapped
 - [BUGFIX] Fixed a timing bug, caused by accessing incompletely initialized JS objects
 - [BUGFIX] Improved compatibility with Internet Explorer 8